ngreenan/f1twitchapi/README.md

 * also why just a tower? why not other stuff like at the bottom when you have two drivers and it compares lap times and you do a "!compare 1 2" to compare the lap times of drivers in 1st and 2nd

+* also why not support F1 2021??? the client thingy does so there's no reason to not support it, but i haven't actually tried as i did this before F1 2021 came out and only just put it on github

 you see now why i never finished this